 Everyone whose heart is in the greater Weymouth community is welcome to come and visit with friends and neighbors.
 We will provide plates, silverware, tables, coffee, tea and water.
 BYO beer or wine.
 Please bring an entrée, side dish, salad or dessert to share.
 Free to attend.
 Event, restrooms, and parking are adjacent and accessible.

 A tradition now spanning over 50 years!
-Check out our WPS Museum, learn from historic displays, play vintage children’s outdoor games, and enjoy live music, crafters, demonstrations, lunch, snacks, root beer floats, and lawn sales at local residences.
+Check out our WPS Museum, learn from historic displays, play vintage children’s outdoor games, and enjoy live music, crafters, snacks, demonstrations, lunch, root beer floats, and lawn sales at local residences.
 Free to attend.
 Event, restrooms, and parking are adjacent and accessible.
+Free booth spaces are available.
+Free booth spaces are available.

 Historic Weymouth Cemetery: Open Daily Dawn to Dusk